singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 ```

 This code won't actually quite work due to the concept of lock ownership.
 One thread is actually performing the lock (in the FooBad constructor), but different threads attempt to unlock the locks.
 This is not allowed, and your code will raise an exception.
-A lock in Java is owned by the same threadwhich locked it.
+A lock in Java is owned by the same thread which locked it.

 Instead, we can replicate this behavior with semaphores.
 The logic is identical.
 ```java